lintje/lintje/README.md

 ## Usage

 ```
-# Lint the most recent commit on the current branch
+# Lint the most recent commit on the current branch:
 lintje
 # Is the same as:
 lintje HEAD
-# Lint a specific commit
+# Lint a specific commit:
 lintje 3a561ef766c2acfe5da478697d91758110b8b24c

-# Select a range of commits
+# Lintje multiple commits
 # Lint the last 5 commits:
 lintje HEAD~5..HEAD
-# Lint the difference between two branches
+# Lint the difference between two branches:
 lintje main..develop
 ```